Table of contents

 Making fondant for bees is much like making hard candy.
 You boil the sugar in as little water as possible and keep a close watch on your candy thermometer.
 But unlike hard candy, you take the syrup off the heat when it reaches 234°F and then you knead it like bread.

 If you are new to this, the first thing to do is go back to my previous posts and read the general guidelines for cooking with sugar.
 First, read “How to make hard candy from table sugar.”
 For information on candy stages, calibrating your thermometer, and cooking at high elevations, see “Notes on cooking sugar syrup.”

 Fondant is softer than hard candy.
 In fact, it is squeezable and pliable like dough.
 Many beekeepers believe that fondant is easier for the bees to eat than hard candy.
-Although I personally do not share that opinion, I do believe it is important for the beekeeper to what he or she feels is best.
+Although I personally do not share that opinion, I do think a beekeeper should do what he or she feels is best.
 That said, fondant is more work than hard candy, which is more work than granulated sugar out of the bag.
 I had a much different opinion of the amount of work when I had fourteen hives than when I had one—and this may happen to you too.

 After you’ve boiled your syrup to 234°, you pull the pot off the stove and cool it down to about 200°F. At this point, you can try to knead it with gloved hands (maybe—it is still egregiously hot).
 Better yet, pour it into a stand mixer and beat the syrup slowly with a paddle attachment.
 Continue beating the mixture until it turns white and has a smooth and silky texture.
 Divide it into molds and you are done.
 Once it cools, wrap it and store it in a cool place.